aymanibrahim/data-modeling-cassandra/README.md

 Data for song and user activities is in the _event_data_ directory as CSV files.

 ## event_data
-- files partitioned by date
+- files are partitioned by date
 - each file is in CSV format
 - example of file paths to two files: